-When your stock is running low, the last thing you want to do is turn away willing customers that want to buy your product.
-Any customer wants a business they can trust, so if you can’t satisfy their wishes, will you lose sales, loyal custom and they will turn to someone else.
+When your stock is running low, the last thing you want to do is turn away willing customers that want your product.
+Any customer wants a business they can trust, so if you can’t satisfy their wishes, will you lose sales, and loyal customers.

 Organisation can prevent these mistakes.
-You can keep count on how much stock you have of each item, and how long your stock can last based on your recent sales activity.
-This can improve your inventory planning as you will have a rough idea of how much product you will need to order for next time.
+You can keep count on how much stock you have of each item based on your recent sales activity.
+This can improve your inventory planning as you will have a rough idea of products you will need to order for next time.

 Obstacles in overstock

 Planning ahead will also prevent an overstock issue occurring.
-If you’re not managing the process well, you may be over spending your budget and having unwanted items that are stuck in the warehouse.
+If you’re not managing the process well, you might have a limited budget and unwanted items in the warehouse.
 If you haven’t sold the item in a while, chances are it will not sell whatsoever.
-Over a period of time, some products may go out of style which means you may have to consider discounting the item or discontinuing it completely.
+Over a period of time, some products may go out of style.
+Which means you may have to consider discounting the item or discontinuing it completely.
 Resulting in a bigger loss of money and time wasted.

 Although they are not involved with finished goods, they are the person that creates that product in the first place.
-Inventory control is not just a concern for retailers, manufacturers must make sure they have all the supplies necessary to make a product.
-If materials are running low and a product is not complete when needed, they will not only lose money, but valued customers.
+Inventory control is not just a concern for retailers.
+Manufacturers must make sure they have all the supplies necessary to make a product.
+If materials run low and a product is not complete when needed, they will not only lose money, but valued customers.
 Inventory control is essential to prevent halt in production, and ensure finished goods are ready to go.

 Remember inventory is extremely expensive to acquire.
-When you partner with a supplier and buy from them, you expect the item to sell at an increased rate so you can make a profit.
+When you partner with a supplier, you expect the item to sell at an increased rate so you can make a profit.
 If an item is stuck on the shelf for months, its value is stuck with it.
 If this occurs often, that is money you cannot spend on other business opportunities.
 Inventory control is not just about managing your product, but more importantly, managing your working capital.